The Mountain Of The Gods

 You should have the following: Private safety equipment and bike, Small backpack, Waterproof or windproof jacket.
 Personal energy supplies and water.

 Requirements: Suitable for all experienced bikers and for people with good mental and physical condition.
 Parental consent is required for minors under 18 years old.
+Minimum number of bikers is 4 and max is 8.

 Cost and Payment: The cost of the activity amounts to 110€ per participant.